kirill3333/jsnn7/README.md

 # Styled components 💅

-Link to presentation video - https://youtu.be/CwU9kW-HVIA
+Link to the presentation video - https://youtu.be/CwU9kW-HVIA